 Student Led Projects

 Many Warwick Volunteers projects are designed and run by our students themselves.
-In 2016/17, there were 24 active projects.
+In 2019/20, there were 63 Project Leaders and Student Exec.
 Here's a selection of current student led projects.

 Bake it up!